guewen/odoo-2015-connector-queue-job/slides.md

 ???

 Channels are related to how the jobs are executed.
-Next slide shows illustrates a story.

----

-background-image: url(channels_simple.svg)

-???
 Elements of the story:
  * jobs importing very large files
  * jobs making a lot of sync with magento or another shop
  * we want to execute 3 jobs at a time at max
  * we can't block the e-commerce sync during the import of the files
  * so the channel for importing very large files is limited to 1 job at a time

+Use cases:
+ * Limit the concurrency of tasks to prevent to choke the queue
+ * Prevent concurrent transaction errors be executing the jobs one-by-one in a channel

+---

+background-image: url(channels_simple.svg)

+???

 ---
 class: inverse, center, middle